ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ```

 ::: tip
-All CLI commands with description can be viewed at [CLI Commands](/guidebook/core/cli.html#available-commands) or by running `ark help` command.
+All CLI commands with description can be viewed at [CLI Commands](/guidebook/core/cli.html#available-commands) or by executing the `ark help` command.
 :::

 ### 8. Checking to see if everything is working